 In Atlanta, uninsured drivers are sadly common, and many drivers who do carry insurance don’t have enough to cover a typical accident.
 If you’ve suffered from an accident with an uninsured or underinsured driver, you have the same rights as any other accident victim—and you can still recover money.
-You need to speak to an Atlanta uninsured/underinsured accident lawyer.
+You need to speak to an uninsured/underinsured motorist accident lawyer in Atlanta.

 We can help.
-Our attorneys know how to get you money for your injuries and car damage—even when the other driver is uninsured.
+Our attorneys know how to get you money for your injuries and car damage – even when the other driver is uninsured.
 Let us give you a free consultation to talk about your case and explain your options.
-Call us at (404) 341-6555 or fill out the form to the right to get your free consultation today.
+Call us or fill out the form to the right to get your free consultation today.

 In Atlanta, every car owner is required to carry a minimum amount of insurance.
-This minimum coverage includes:
+This minimum coverage is detailed in Georgia Code §33-7-11 and includes:

 - At least $25,000 in bodily injury insurance, per victim